cryptoeconomics-study/website/book/chapter-01.md

 # Chapter 1: Centralized Payment Processor
+// TODO: Re-write overview paragraph.
+Need to add a description overview of states and paypal project.

 In chapter 0 we introduced you to the concept of cryptoeconomics, outlined the tools for designing cryptoeconomics systems and also studied the bitcoin mechanism at a high level.
 In this chapter, we will dive deeper into the cryptoeconomic tools we mentioned before (Hashes, public key cryptography, digital signatures) and also start looking at the design of decentralized computing systems.